uddipbisht/AI-ML-1-Project/README.md

 File overview:-

-  machine_learning.ipynb - the main project code
+  - machine_learning.ipynb - the main project code
-  data_prep.ipynb - the code to generate the team-level dataset from an athlete-level dataset
+  * data_prep.ipynb - the code to generate the team-level dataset from an athlete-level dataset

 # Local Setup
 # Installation

 To follow this project, please install the following locally:

- $.
-Python 3.8+
+ - Python 3.8+
- $.
-Python packages
+ * Python packages
-        ^ pandas
+   - pandas
-        ^ numpy
+   - numpy
-        ^ scikit-learn
+   - scikit-learn
-        ^ seaborn
+   - seaborn

 # Data:-

-We'll be using data from the Olympics, which was originally on Kaggle (https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results).
+We'll be using data from the Olympics, which was originally on [Kaggle](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results).

  You can download the files we'll use in this project here:-